hc8sea/GenreClassifier/README.md

 End-to-End Machine Learning Pipeline.
 Runs on GCP using BigQuery, TFX, Vertex AI and Kubeflow.
 Docker container is supposed to be deployed on Cloud Run for online predictions.

-The model is a music genre classifier trained on Spotify Data and the prediction section is still hard-coded for now.
+The model is a music genre classifier trained on Spotify Data and the prediction section is just for testing at this point.

 To run this project you're gonna need to follow this steps: